Sand Casting the Mansion

 Washington died of a severe throat infection in this room on December 14, 1799.
 Upon his death, Martha closed the room and, for the remaining several years of her life, spent much of her time in a bedchamber on the third floor.

 Purchased in the early 1790s, the bed was described by Mrs. Washington as “the new bedstead which I caused to be made in Philadelphia."
 Its design is in keeping with the Washingtons' preference for elegant simplicity.
-At just over six feet, six inches long, it was large enough to accommodate George Washington, who stood about six feet, two inches tall.
+At just over six feet, six inches long, it was large enough to accommodate the General, who stood about six feet, two inches tall.

 In this room you will also find a mantel clock from Washington's presidency and a fine French writing desk crafted of mahogany with a marble top and brass fittings.Learn More About the Death of Washington